 - Use the Administration on Aging's off-site resources to connect to important federal, state, and local programs.
 Find out about Medicare, senior programs, and support agencies.

 - The American Geriatrics Society Foundation offers up-to-date information on how the aging process affects health.

 - Medicare's official site provides information on Medicare eligibility, Medicare health plans, the Medicare drug benefit, Medigap insurance plans, and obtaining or replacing a Medicare card.
 The full text of Medicare pamphlets is also provided online, as are links to information about state benefits.

-- FirstGov for Senior Citizens' Resources offers many links to services and programs for seniors, whether government sponsored or not.
+- Senior Citizens' Resources offers many links to services and programs for seniors, whether government sponsored or not.
 Information about health and housing, about finances and taxes, about consumer protection measures, and about end-of-life issues—all that and more is available.

 - The Geriatric Mental Health Foundation promotes strategies to age happily and healthily.
 It also addresses disorders that affect the mental health of seniors and ways to combat the stigma that can be associated with those disorders.